iPhantasmic/writeups/STACK the Flags 2020/OSINT/osint-challenge-8/README.md

 File(s) provided: "[osint-challenge-8.eml](osint-challenge-8/eml)"

 ## My Attempt
 We are first provided with a .eml file, this is a file that usually contains raw email data.
-Usually in forensics, we might be faced with a large number of .eml files, and parsing them can be a trouble.
+In forensics, we might be faced with a large number of .eml files, and parsing them can be a trouble.
 This Python [eml parser](https://github.com/GOVCERT-LU/eml_parser) tends to be a good package for automating the parsing of a large number of .eml files.

 Seeing as this file is small and just a single email, we can just *cat* it to take a look at the contents.
 > cat osint-challenge-8.eml